CodeItQuick/CodeItQuick.github.io/_posts/2025-01-30-What-Separates-10x-Codebase-From-Ordinary-One.md

 ## Performance & Scalability: Code That Grows With the Business

 Codebases have to be fast and scalable once sales have begun.
 Its important that despite the data size of the customers it doesn’t affect their experience.
-The application has to be scalable for large amounts data.
 Large customers or users cannot bring the application to a halt.
 The codebase also has to be able to handle a given amount of traffic.
 If the website is unreachable during peak times it will not sustain its user-base.

 # The Pitfalls of an Ordinary (or 0.1x) Codebase